MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/change-update-channels.md

 - After a successful channel change assignment, Microsoft 365 Apps must first apply a successful update in order to accept further channel changes.

-- If Office has just been installed or updated, changing the update channel can take up to 24 hours after the new setting has been applied.
+- If Microsoft 365 Apps has just been installed or updated, changing the update channel can take up to 24 hours after the new setting has been applied.

-- The Office user interface on the client device won't reflect the updated channel until a build of Office from the new channel is installed.
+- The user interface on the client device won't reflect the updated channel until a build from the new channel is installed.

-- If you move from a channel with a newer version of Office to a channel with an older version of Office, any features that are only available in the newer version will be removed.
+- If you move from a channel with a newer version of Microsoft 365 Apps to a channel with an older version, any features that are only available in the newer version will be removed.